thoughtspot/thoughtspot.github.io/_release/notes.md

 Fixed permission issues with `tsload` and `tql` so **thoughspot** user can now load data.

 Database stability has been improved.

+Formula function `group_count` now works for non-admin users on worksheets that contain tables with row level security applied.

 {: id="511-new"}
 ## 5.1.1 New Features and Functionality